dart-lang/sdk/docs/language/informal/toplevel-inference.md

    * No inference dependencies
 * An `as` expression has the cast to type
    * No inference dependencies
-* A simple or qualified identifier referring to a top level function, getter, or a static class getter or method, has the inferred type of the identifier.
+* A simple or qualified identifier referring to a top level function, static variable, field, getter; or a static class variable, static getter or method;
+   has the inferred type of the identifier.
    * If the identifier has no inferred type it is an error.
    * The inference dependency of the identifier is itself if the identifier is a candidate for inference.
 Otherwise there are no inference dependencies.
-* A simple identifier denoting a formal parameter has the annotated type of the variable
+* A simple identifier denoting a formal parameter has the type with which it was annotated.
    * No inference dependencies.
 * A function (or function expression) invocation with no omitted generic arguments where the applicand is an IE that has an inferred type with a